KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/tutoring.md

 # Weekly update

-Please to submit a weekly update to your tutor (over ssas-students.slack.com or per e-mail), responding to these questions:
+A good way to keep in contact with your tutor is by submitting a weekly update (over ssas-students.slack.com or per e-mail), responding to these questions:
 - What has happened since last update?
 - What are your plans for the coming work?
 - Do you need assistance?